AnchyDev/StatBooster/README.md

 The `iLvlMin` & `iLvlMax` columns are for stating the itemlevel range that your enchant can be applied onto.
 Both of these column values are inclusive.

 #### RoleMask
-When adding an entry to the enchant template table you have to provide a valie to the `RoleMask` column to appropriately assign enchants to items when analyzed.
+When adding an entry to the enchant template table you have to provide a value to the `RoleMask` column to appropriately assign enchants to items when analyzed.
 To create your RoleMask you need to create a sum of all the roles that are able to use the enchant.
 The values for each role are: